vindarel/lisp-journey/content/pythonVSlisp.md

 <iframe width="560" height="315" sandbox="allow-same-origin allow-scripts" src="https://peertube.video/videos/embed/c0c82209-feaa-444d-962f-afa25745bfc0" frameborder="0" allowfullscreen></iframe>

-Running and debugging on a remote server: in Python, we usually simply rsync sources and run tests manually, or start vim/emacs under tmux on the server.
+Running and debugging on a remote server: in Python, we usually rsync sources and run tests manually, or start vim/emacs under tmux on the server.
 We have to kill the app to reload it.
-In Common Lisp, we can connect to the running, remote instance, write changes locally, hit `C-c C-c` on a function to compile it and see changes on the remote image.
+In Common Lisp, we can connect to the running, remote instance, write changes from the comfort of our editor locally, hit `C-c C-c` on a function to compile it and see changes on the remote image.
 CL has more hackerish capacities here, no doubt, and I find it attractive :)

 - more information on (remote) debugging: https://lispcookbook.github.io/cl-cookbook/debugging.html
 - watch Baggers working with OpenGL: https://www.youtube.com/watch?v=a2tTpjGOhjw&index=20&list=RDxzTH_ZqaFKI